 Mihai Cucu has collaborated closely with many artists, especially composers and music performance groups in Ireland, Romania and through Europe making many video artworks for projections during live music performance.
 His approach involves working closely with creative musicians to create a new unique video artwork that integrates with the music performance.
 He has worked directly with many composers, artists and groups, including: Gráinne Mulvey, Diana Rotaru, Seducant, John Feeley, RTÉ ConTempo Quartet, Fergal Dowling, Dublin Sound Lab, Irish Composers Collective, Association of Irish Composers, Elizabeth Hilliard, David Bremner, Béal Festival, Music Current Festival and Hilltown Music Festival.
 His work has been performed and exhibited widely at such venues as De Nieuwe Regentes Theater, The Hague; Porta Theater, Athens; National University of Music, Bucharest; National Operetta and Musical Theatre, Bucharest; Galway City Museum; and Smock Alley Theatre, Dublin.
 Mihai has been involved in many Dublin Sound Lab projects in many roles: as a creative artist developing new shows; as a video projectionist in concert productions; and as a photographer and video documenter of concerts.

 Sabina Bonnici is an Australian creative producer based in Dublin.
 She started her career producing radio and television and, later, digital media.
 Since setting up FizzyThinking in 2006, Sabina has worked as a producer and strategist with TV production companies, creative agencies, start-ups, established brands, and cultural organisations.
 She creates digital experiences and interactions, telling and spreading stories across multiple platforms, from online to real world.
 Recent interactive productions include Running Blind, a dance performance with a difference; The Party, an experiential event inspired by George Orwell's novel 1984 for the Tiger Dublin Fringe Festival; and 1014Retold, a Twitter retelling of the Battle of Clontarf.
-Sabina has been working with Dublin Sound Lab as a creative producer developing some new projects, including Music Current Festival and Perisonic.
+Sabina worked with Dublin Sound Lab as a creative producer developing new projects, including Music Current Festivals 2016 and 2017, and Perisonic.

 Gráinne Mulvey studied music with Eric Sweeney at Waterford Regional Technical College, Hormoz Farhat at Trinity College Dublin and Agustín Fernández at Queen's University, Belfast.
 In 1999 she gained a DPhil in Composition at the University of York under Nicola LeFanu.
 She has attended composition courses in Ireland and England, in Schwaz, Austria, with Boguslaw Schaeffer and Marek Choloniewski, and at IRCAM with Kaija Saariaho.
 Gráinne Mulvey is one of the most widely performed Irish composers.
 She has been the recipient of many awards, including the Young Musician of the Future Award and the Macaulay Fellowship.
 Her music has been performed and broadcast internationally.
 She is currently Head of Composition at Dublin Institute of Technology and many of her recent works develop her research interests acoustics, electro-acoustics and live electronics.
 Gráinne has been involved with Dublin Sound Lab on a number of collaborative and creative projects, including: ReSounding Dublin, Places and Responses, Music Current 2016, and Perisonic.